Manipur Cabinet discusses legislation on cannabis cultivation | Devdiscourse

-The Manipur Cabinet has decided that any decision on legalizing the cultivation of marijuana or cannabis for use of medical and industrial purpose would be taken after getting feedback from the public.
-Government Spokesperson Th Radheshyam Singh told reporters on Thursday night that the Cabinet meeting presided by Chief Minister N Biren Singh discussed the policies being adopted by others states that have legalized plantation of cannabis.
+The Manipur Cabinet has decided that any decision on legalising cultivation of marijuana or cannabis for medical and industrial purpose would be taken after getting feedback from the public.
+Government Spokesperson Th Radheshyam Singh told reporters on Thursday night that the Cabinet meeting presided over by Chief Minister N Biren Singh discussed the policies being adopted by others states that have legalised plantation of cannabis.

-The spokesperson said the cabinet on Thursday decided that any decision on legalizing the cultivation of cannabis in the state would be taken after getting feedback from the public.
-Last week, the chief minister had said that his government is planning to legalize cannabis cultivation for the use of medicinal and industrial purposes.
+The spokesperson said the cabinet on Thursday decided that any decision on legalising the cultivation of cannabis in the state would be taken after getting feedback from the public.
+Last week, the chief minister had said that his government is planning to legalise cannabis cultivation for the use of medicinal and industrial purposes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)